terrafying/arktrio/README.md

 ### Edge Optional Command Arguments

-ArkTwin Edge runs with auxiliary functions when the following optional command arguments are specified.
+Arktrio Edge runs with auxiliary functions when the following optional command arguments are specified.

 - `docs`: serve only `/docs/`
 - `generate-openapi-center`: generate the OpenAPI yaml for `/api/center/` to stdout